Rosellinda/100-days-of-code/log.md

 3. Try and apply what I've learned in tutorials to Basic Data Structure and Basic Algorithm Scripting in freeCodeCamp.

 **Thoughts:** I have a better understanding now in Data Structures and Algorithm.

+### Day 4: May 3, 2021

+**Today's Progress**: Problem Solving Patterns - KMP Algorithm

+**Thoughts:** Still, I have struggled to understand on how to solve Algorithm, but because of the patterns that I've learned today, little by little I believe I have better understanding now.